microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

 4. Be sure to **Save** your `GET Export Anonymized FHIR Data` request.

-5. Refresh your access token if necessary.
+5. Refresh your access token if necessary (use `POST AuthorizeGetToken`).

 6. Once everything is set up and ready to go, press **Send** in Postman to initiate the `$export` request.